-Rhode Island sex offenders law ensures that persons convicted for a sex offense in Rhoda Island register with the state police.
+Rhode Island sex offenders law ensures that persons convicted for a sex offense in Rhode Island register with the state police.
 The state based its law on Megan’s Law to protect its residents from re-offending sex offenders.

 Under the Rhode Island sex offenders law, convicted offenders fall into 3 risk levels: